uci-cbcl/DeepCons/README.md

 2. \*.seq files
 --------------
-**data_tr.seq** contains the 1,415,154 raw sequences with labels for training.
+**data_tr.seq** contains the 1,415,154 raw sequences with labels for training obtained based on **cons.bed** and **noncons.bed**.
 It is a tab-delimited text file.
 The 1st column is the raw sequence, the 2nd column is the label with 1 = conserved, and 0 = non-conserved.

 **data_va.seq** contains the 180,000 raw sequences with labels for validation.